 Many factors besides personal or household income could affect your eligibility for financial assistance.
-In general, they include your course load, academic standing, citizenship, possible drug law violations, and withdrawing from a term.
+In general, they include your course load, academic standing, citizenship, certain criminal convictions, and withdrawing from a term.
 These factors are explained below.

-If you are a current student at Ship and want the latest information on your financial aid package, you should log into your myShip portal.
+If you are a current student at Ship and want the latest information on your financial aid offer, you should log into your myShip portal.

 With the exception of the Federal Pell Grant, you must be enrolled at least half-time in courses that count toward your program of study (6 credits for Undergrads and 3 credits for Graduate) for the payment period to be eligible for Federal Student aid.
 If you drop below half-time status before Federal aid disburses, the Financial Aid Office will cancel any pending Federal aid.
 Additionally, if you drop below half-time status OR withdraw from school, you will be expected to begin repaying any existing loans.

 In order to be eligible for Federal financial aid, you must be:

 - A U.S. citizen or national (by birth or naturalization)

 - Persons (except for the children of foreign diplomatic staff) born in the 50 U.S. states, the District of Columbia, and in most cases, Puerto Rico, the U.S. Virgin Islands, Guam, and the Northern Mariana Islands - as are most persons born abroad to parents (or a parent) who are citizens - are considered U.S. citizens

 - Natives of American Samoa and Swains Island are not U.S. citizens but are nationals and therefore may receive federal student aid funds